marina601/easy-cocktail-recipes/TESTING.md

 - When flipping the mobile phone device found that header height was expanding over the navigation bar.
 - Fix the height of the header with responsive 10vh height to avoid this issue and overflow.

+### index.html Page:

+- Landing page was too small on desktop and laptop devices and was not covering the whole screen size.
+    - Had to set min and max-height to the section element.

 ### Recipe Page:

-- I came across a recipe rating bug, which was rating either all the recipe cards on click.
+- I came across a recipe rating bug, which was rating all the recipe cards on click.
 - Solved it by looping over the stars and using prev and the next jQuery method to target is siblings.
+- One features I wanted to implement during my devlopment and spend over a week trying to solve it was filter buttons for recipe categories.
+- After spending many hours with tutor support I just could not come to the solution and have tried so many loops, itarating through the buttons and lopping through the data, that I was left very confused.
+- I have learned so much by tryind different methods and achiving different results with my code, in the end I was able to display a sertain category on click of the button but not displaying the data on document load.
+- I have resulted asking my mentor Medale Oluwfemi for help, who showed me a filter method and I was able to get the desired result.